gajus/slonik/README.md

 ![Tailing Slonik logs](./.README/slonik-log-tailing.gif)

-(The above GIF shows Slonik producing [query logs](https://github.com/gajus/slonik#logging).
-Slonik produces logs using [Roarr](https://github.com/gajus/roarr).
-Logs include stack trace of the actual query invocation location and values used to execute the query.)

 ## Principles

 - Promotes writing raw SQL.
 - Discourages ad-hoc dynamic generation of SQL.

 Read: [Stop using Knex.js](https://medium.com/@gajus/bf410349856c)

-Note: Using this project does not require TypeScript.
-It is a regular ES6 module.
-Ignore the type definitions used in the documentation if you do not use a type system.

 ## Features